 Businesses whose rateable value is £51,000 or more are not eligible for any Small Business Rate Relief.

-For those businesses that take on an additional property which would normally have meant loss of small business relief, the Government has confirmed that they will be allowed to keep that relief for 12 months.
+For those businesses that take on an additional property which would normally have meant loss of small business relief, they will be allowed to keep that relief for 12 months.

-To tell us your business property is now empty please email us at email@example.com including the date the property became empty.
+To tell us your business property is now empty, email us at firstname.lastname@example.org .
+Please tell us your account number and the effective date.

 Charities are entitled to relief from rates on any non-domestic property which is wholly or mainly used for charitable purposes.
 Relief is given at 80% of the full rate bill or of the transitional bill where the transitional arrangements apply.
-Registered Community Amateur Sports Clubs (CASC) are entitled to 80% relief where the property is occupied by the charity or club, and is wholly or mainly used for charitable purposes or as a registered CASC.
+Community Amateur Sports Clubs (CASC) registered with HM Revenues & Customs (HMRC) are also entitled to 80% relief where the property is occupied by the club.

-Billing authorities have discretion to remit all or part of any rate bill in respect of the remaining 20% of a charity or CASC's bill on such property.
+Billing authorities have discretion to remit all or part of the remaining 20% of the bill.